Crack team fights to clean Rio's polluted bay before Olympics

 Size and geography add to the challenge.

-Guanabara Bay covers more than 400 square kilometres (154 square miles) and more than 30 rivers feed into it.
+Guanabara Bay covers more than 400 square kilometers (154 square miles) and more than 30 rivers feed into it.
 An oil refinery, terminals, factories and service docks line its shore.

 Fifteen cities stand on its coastline, each with its own city hall and a variety of skills, resources and interest in fixing the problem.

-Every day an estimated 640 million litres (169 million gallons) of untreated sewage flow into the bay, enough to fill 185 Olympic swimming pools.
+Every day an estimated 640 million liters (169 million gallons) of untreated sewage flow into the bay, enough to fill 185 Olympic swimming pools.

 At night, ships occasionally sail in to have their diesel tanks cleaned.
 In the morning, the ships are gone, sometimes leaving behind a shining oil slick where diesel sludge has been chucked overboard.